 Skip to main content

 Rigbox workspaces come with a full Linux environment, SSH access, and a managed AI proxy — making them a natural home for AI coding agents.
-Tools like Claude Code, Codex CLI, OpenCode, and Gemini CLI work out of the box when you activate managed credits.
+Tools like Claude Code, Codex CLI, OpenCode, and Kilocode can use Rigbox credits without ever seeing a provider API key.

 How It Works